alexchexes/php-schema2class/README.md

 `.s2c.yaml` will be used automatically.

-### C. From PHP code
+### C. Programmatically – from your PHP code

-The simplest way to use the generator programmatically is to call `Schema2Class` class methods.
+To use the generator programmatically, create an instance of `Schema2Class` class and call its methods.

 Generate from a configuration file: